itsnikhil/blog/content/posts/Is pythonic way the better way.md

 ```py
 a = ('Odd', 'Even')[num//2 == 0]
 ```
 This sounds a lot useful and you wonder why you might not have heard of this before or seen something like this in some codebase.
-Actually, there is a reason behind this, to understand consider this example
+There is a reason behind this, to understand consider this example
 ```py
 >>> (print('isFalse'), print('isTrue'))[True]
 isFalse